Sales Tax Audits and Sales Tax Audit Defense

 Sales Tax Audits and Audit Defense: The Background

-States are allowed to require businesses to collect sales tax if their sales into the state are over a specific threshold.
+Many states have tax jurisdiction to require businesses to collect sales tax if their sales into the state are over a specific threshold.
 This is true even if the business has no physical presence in the state.
 This is based on a 2018 Supreme Court ruling in South Dakota v.
 Wayfair, Inc.

 It is incumbent upon businesses to determine where they have sales tax exposure, based on this broad standard.
 Not surprisingly, states are looking for businesses that are not complying with these rules.
 Sales tax audits are on the rise, as state departments of revenue hunt for businesses that are not following their rules.

 We will discuss in this post some of the issues surrounding sales tax audits.
-We will also talk about challenging a sales tax assessment and how to minimize the risk of a sales tax audit.
+We will also talk about challenging a sales tax audit assessment and how to minimize the risk of a sales tax audit.

 If you are looking for a more general discussion on the basics of sales tax, check out our article on the Georgia Sales Tax.

-What is a Nexus Letter?
+Tax Audit Process: What is a Nexus Letter?

 The sales tax audit process typically starts with a nexus letter (sometimes called a nexus questionnaire).
 This is a letter sent to the company, looking for information about the activities of the business within a state.
 This letter is meant to look for nexus, where the business exceeds the threshold of activity which triggers the requirement to collect sales taxes in the state.